kienle371999/article-system/README.md

 # The simple APIs interact with a public news API for fetching articles

-This system is a collection of simple APIs that interact with a public news API for fetching articles.
+The system is a collection of simple APIs that interact with a public news API for fetching articles.
+The system includes a cache in the API service to reduce the need for redundant API requests to fetch the same data repeatedly.
 This system is implemented by NestJS.

-## Instalation
+## Installation
 ```console
 npm install
 ```